MeansMarkus/MoviePicker/README.md

    ```

 3. **Download the Dataset**
-   Place your `Movies.csv` file in the project directory.
+   Place your `IMDB-Movie_data.csv` file in the project directory.
 The CSV file should contain at least the following columns:
    - `User`: User identifier
    - `Title`: Movie title
    - `Genres`: Comma-separated list of genres
-   - `Rating`: Rating provided by the user
+   - `Rating`: Rating provided by IMDB
+   - `Actors`: Comma-separated list of actors
+   - `Director`: Director of the movie
+   - `Year`: Release year of the movie
+   - `Description`: Brief description of the movie
+   - `Votes`: Number of votes
+   - `Metascore`: Metascore rating

 4. **Run the Flask API**
    Start the Flask API by running the following command: